How To Take Care Of Your Feet Going Into Autumn & Winter!

-It’s that time of the year again when our feet are going to hate us, when the evenings start drawing in and the temperature begins to drop, its time for our feet to go back into shoes again!
+It’s that time of the year again when our feet are going to hate us, when the evenings start drawing in and the temperature begins to drop, it’s time for our feet to go back into shoes again!

 During summer months some foot problems improve due to them being in more open footwear but when your feet are back into more closed in shoes they can experience friction and compression which can cause pain.
-So now is not the time to take a break on your regular foot care just because they are out of sight hiding inside your shoes!
+So now is not the time to take a break from your regular foot care just because they are out of sight hiding inside your shoes!

 Here are some top tips to help look after your feet to get them into tip-top condition for the autumn and winter:

-- Take a break from nail polish: prolonged wear of nail polish can deny your nails of sunlight and air this can exacerbate or precipitate a fungal nail infection.
+- Take a break from nail polish: prolonged wear of nail polish can deny your nails of sunlight and air, this can exacerbate or precipitate a fungal nail infection.
 This can be very stubborn to treat and prevention is better than cure!

-- Choose the right footwear, a lot of people seem to think that completely flat shoes are better but surprisingly they should have a small heel (no more than 4cm though!), with laces or adjustable straps to hold your feet firmly inside, and with good support.
-Your toes should be able to move freely inside your shoes, a decent size toe-box is vital to your comfort.
-Tight shoes can inhibit blood flow to your toes especially in the cold weather when the blood vessels are more contracted than normal.
+- Choose the right footwear.
+A lot of people seem to think that completely flat shoes are better but surprisingly they should have a small heel (no more than 4 cm though!) with laces or adjustable straps to hold your feet firmly inside, and with good support.
+Your toes should be able to move freely inside your shoes.
+A decent size toe-box is vital to your comfort.
+Tight shoes can inhibit blood flow to your toes, especially in the cold weather when the blood vessels are more contracted than normal.
 This can be dangerous if you suffer from conditions such as diabetes and poor peripheral circulation.

 - If you suffer with cold feet, or chilblains in the winter, make sure you wear socks that are made of nature material such as lambswool, merino wool or treat yourself to some cashmere socks even!
 Put these on your Christmas list!